Pierce-44/fireballs/README.md

 <br/>

 ### Features
--Data Source: Utilizes the NASA API to fetch fireball data.
+- Data Source: Utilizes the NASA API to fetch fireball data.
--3D Visualization: Implements React Three Fiber for immersive visualization of Earth and fireball impacts.
+- 3D Visualization: Implements React Three Fiber for immersive visualization of Earth and fireball impacts.
--Responsive Design: Tailored using Tailwind CSS for a seamless experience across devices.
+- Responsive Design: Tailored using Tailwind CSS for a seamless experience across devices.
--State Management: Employs TanStack Query for robust handling of asynchronous data fetching and caching.
+- State Management: Employs TanStack Query for robust handling of asynchronous data fetching and caching.
--Caching Layer: Uses Redis on the backend to cache responses for improved performance and reduced API calls.
+- Caching Layer: Uses Redis on the backend to cache responses for improved performance and reduced API calls.

 <br/>